-An important aspect of this project was the organization of a special camp for children and young adults with lymphoedema which was held in Montpellier, France in June 2012.
+An important aspect of the Children’s project is the organisation of international educational camps for children and young adults with lymphoedema.
+The first one was held in Montpellier, France in June 2012.
+The camp was based on a model that had been running for over 10 years in Montpellier.
 Nine children and young adults from four different countries attended the camp and took part in the many Therapeutic Education Workshops and Creative and Leisure Activities.
 They not only learned a lot about self-management of their condition but more importantly, had lots of fun.
 The participants also contributed to the shooting of the film “Children and lymphoedema”, an educational tool designed to explain to children what primary lymphoedema is, including testimonials on some of the children’s most important questions about their condition.